 Neon Boneyard

-It is a warm Wednesday evening in Las Vegas.
-I drive down the Strip, past Old Vegas and Fremont St, on my way to a boneyard where neon signs come to rest.
+It’s a warm Las Vegas Wednesday evening; I’m driving down the Strip, past Old Vegas and Fremont Street, on my way to a boneyard where neon signs come to rest.

 You have to go in with the group here, no solitary wanderers allowed.
-It is dusk; the sun is just beginning to set as we walk thru the gates and into the wonderland of vintage Vegas…
+It’s dusk; the sun is just beginning to set as we walk thru the gates and into the wonderland of vintage Vegas.

 The guide however, is terrified of cats and doesn’t find this sudden spotlight-stealer amusing.
-She tries to walk us away from the cat & distract us with more facts & figures, but – nope.
+She nervously backs up, tries to walk us away from the cat, attempting to distract us with more facts & info about the neon signs.
+It doesn’t work.
 The cat has stolen the show.
 The cat has won.

-The cat begins leading the way, silently dismissing her.
-We all start following the cat.
-We now have a new tour guide.
+Taking its time, it slowly starts walking and begins leading the way, silently dismissing the tour guide.
+Looking at each other and laughing in a state of comic disbelief, we all start following the cat.
+It’s clear that we now have a new tour guide.

 best tour guide ever